MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-03.md

 * To check a workflow's status, go to the **Actions** tab of the repo.
 * If there's a failed workflow, drill into its workflow file.
 There should be two jobs "build" and "deploy".
 For a failed job, look at the output of the job's tasks to look for problems.
-* If you see an error message with "TLS handshake timeout", run the workflow manually by selecting **Trigger auto deployment** under the **Actions** tab of the repo to see if timeout is a temporary issue.
+* If you see an error message with "TLS handshake timeout", run the workflow manually by selecting **Trigger auto deployment** under the **Actions** tab of the repo to see if the timeout is a temporary issue.
 * If you set up continuous deployment for the container app as shown in this tutorial, the workflow file (*.github/workflows/\<workflow-name>.yml*) is created automatically for you.
 You shouldn't need to modify this file for this tutorial.
 If you did, revert your changes and try the workflow.

 Website doesn't show changes you merged in the *main* branch.

 * In GitHub: check that the GitHub Actions workflow ran and that you checked the change into the branch that triggers the workflow.
-* In Azure portal: check the Azure Container Registry to see if a new container image was created with a timestamp after your change to the branch.
+* In Azure portal: check the Azure Container Registry to see if a new Docker image was created with a timestamp after your change to the branch.
-* In Azure portal: check the logs of container app.
+* In Azure portal: check the logs of the container app.
 If there's a programming error, you'll see it here.
   * Go to the Container App | Revision Management | \<active container> | Revision details | Console logs
   * Choose the order of the columns to show "Time Generated", "Stream_s", and "Log_s".
 Sort the logs by most-recent first and look for Python *stderr* and *stdout* messages in the "Stream_s" column.
 Python 'print' output will be *stdout* messages.